georgios-gm/BIOS270-AU25/Writeups/writeup6/writeup6.md

 ### 1. Project Overview

 - **Overarching goal**
-  This project aims to develop a machine learning model that can predict the the identities and properties of its spatial neighbors in human lung tissue, using Xenium spatial transcriptomics data as ground truth, given a cell's gene expression profile.
+  This project aims to develop a machine learning model that can predict the the identities and properties of a cell's spatial neighbors in human lung tissue, using Xenium spatial transcriptomics data as ground truth, given a cell's gene expression profile.
 Ultimately, the goal is to be able to infer spatial context from dissociated single-cell datasets.

 - **Rationale**
   Spatial context is critical for understanding how cells interact, especially in complex organs like the lung where structure–function relationships and microenvironments strongly influence cell fate and disease progression.